devslopes/dwa-css-curriculum/measurements-and-box-model/simple-shapes-and-backgrounds.md

 In the lesson of this section you will learn:

 - Create basic shapes
-  - Square
+  - square
-  - Circle
+  - circle
-  - Rectangle
+  - rectangle
-  - Oval
+  - oval
 - Create some more complex shapes
   - stars
   - other common polygons